Overview

 What the report contains

-A CDD report covers five checks, grouped into three areas.
+A CDD report covers five core checks, grouped into three areas.
 The first three checks relate to confirming your client's identity and are run together as part of the same process.
+For firms on a DIATF-certified plan, the report also includes an Identity fraud screening section.

 ℹ️ Further guidance